AlgoMaster Logo

 1. Define a helper function that takes l1, l2, and carry.

-2. Base case: if l1, l2 are both null and carry is 0, return null.
+2. Base case: if l1 and l2 are both null and carry is 0, return null.

-3. Compute the sum of current values (or 0 if null) plus carry.
+3. Compute the sum of the current values (treating an exhausted list as 0) plus carry.

 4. Create a new node with sum % 10.

-5. Set its next pointer to the recursive call with l1.next, l2.next, and sum / 10.
+5. Set its next pointer to the recursive call on the next nodes (passing null for an exhausted list) with carry sum / 10.

 6. Return the new node.